-Storm water drainage: As discussed in the Hydrology and Water Quality section above, the applicant has submitted a preliminary Storm Water Control Plan (SWCP) designed with project storm water controls including dispersion to vegetated areas, bioretention basins, and storm drains.
+As discussed in the Hydrology and Water Quality section above, the applicant has submitted a preliminary Storm Water Control Plan (SWCP) designed with project storm water controls including dispersion to vegetated areas, bioretention basins, and storm drains.
 The bioretention basins and vegetated areas would collect storm water, allow percolation into the ground, and convey excess runoff to the storm drains located along Alves Lane.
 The preliminary SWCP has been reviewed by the County Public Works department, which has provided final comments and recommendations for conditions of approval for the formal entitlement recommendation being made.
 Prior to any grading permit being issued, the applicant will be required to verify, through a hydrology and hydraulics report, that the receiving storm drain has adequate capacity to accept the runoff from the site prior to the issuance of building permits.
-In the event that the receiving storm drain has inadequate capacity, the applicant has proposed an alternative drainage and utility plan which, similar to the water main extension, would require the extension of a storm drain pipe approximately 450 linear feet northwest from the project site within the previously disturbed right-of-way to connect to a storm drain inlet near the Contra Costa Canal (Canal).
-Based on the incorporation of a SWCP to control the increased runoff, and the review by the County agency responsible for enforcing drainage standards, and upon implementation of mitigation measures BIO-2, HYD-1 and HYD-2 which would limit or prohibit runoff from the project site to the Canal, the proposed project would have a less than significant adverse environmental impact on stormwater or wastewater drainage treatment facilities.
+In the event that the receiving storm drain has inadequate capacity, the applicant has proposed an alternative drainage and utility plan which, similar to the water main extension, would require the extension of a storm drain pipe approximately 450 linear feet northwest from the project site within the previously disturbed rightof-way to connect to a storm drain inlet near the Contra Costa Canal.
+Based on the incorporation of a SWCP to control the increased runoff, and the review by the County agency responsible for enforcing drainage standards, the proposed project would have a less than significant adverse environmental impact on wastewater drainage facilities.

-Electric/Natural Gas: The project is within the service territory of PG&E for electric and natural gas service.
+The project is within the service territory of PG&E for electric and natural gas service.
 It is anticipated that the project will connect to underground electric and/or natural gas connections.
 There is no indication that the construction of new or expanded electric or natural gas services is required for the ongoing operation of the project.
 Temporary power for construction activities would also be provided by PG&E. The applicant will be required to apply for temporary power and follow the permitting process for connecting to the electrical grid.

-Telecommunications services: including Existing telephone, cellular, internet, and cable television are available within the project site's vicinity.
-The project site would connect to existing these services provided by several different providers, and there is no indication that the 100 new residential units would result in the need for expanded services such as new or larger wireless facilities.
+Telecommunications services, including telephone, cellular, internet, and cable television are available within the project site's vicinity.
+The project site would connect to existing services provided by several different providers, and there is no indication that the 100 new residential units would result in the need for expanded services such as new or larger wireless facilities.

 By following the processes required to connect to existing water, wastewater treatment, storm water drainage, electric power, natural gas, or telecommunications facilities, the impacts of the project concerning these utilities and services would be less than significant.
-In addition, staff will recommend, as a condition of approval, that the existing chain link fence at the shared property line with the Canal shall not be altered or removed.